SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

   + Go hiking in the mountains, beautiful sceneries.
   + The people there are friendly and helpful.
 + Is there anything you dislike about it?
   Well, there are several aspects that I dislike about my hometown.
 I think the biggest problem is the transport, especially the public transport.
-Since there is no subway and the number of buses is not enough, it is inconvenient for me to go to school, go shopping and just go to the express delivery center to fetch my goods.
+Since there is no subway and the number of buses is not enough, it is inconvenient for me to go to school, go shopping or just go to the express delivery center to fetch my packages.
 + How long have you been living there?
   I have been living there for about 18 years during which I had finished my work in primary school and high school.
-It was 2017 when I left my hometown to continue my study in Wuhan University.
+It was in 2017 when I left my hometown to continue my study in Wuhan University.
 + Do you like living there?
   Yeah I like living in my hometown.
 I can enjoy the beautiful sceneries there.
 When I have some spare time, I can go hiking in the mountains, breathing the fresh air and listening to many kinds of brids' singing.
 If I'm lucky, I can even see some wild animals such as hares(野兔) and squirrels.
 What's more, I'm fond of the tranquility of the country life.
 It can let me escape from the hustle and bustle in cities and stay focused on my work.
 + Do you think you will continue living there for a long time?